Hendre-Ddu Tramway: Timber extraction

 During the First World War demand for timber grown in Britain rose rapidly as German raids significantly reduced imported supplies.
 The woods near the tramway were suitable for the production of pit props.
 Colliery owner Henry Sharrock Higginbottom, son of Samuel Higginbottom, purchased the felling rights for much of the valley.
 He used a large number of temporary sawmills to produce pit props and laid tramways to connect them to the Hendre Ddu Tramway.
 The longest timber tramways were laid along Cwm Llecoediog and Cwm Caws.
 These supplied Higginbottom's coal mines throughout the war.
-Some sources say that Baguley petrol locomotive No. 774 was used on this line, but more recent research has dispelled this.

 Between the wars

 After the end of the First World War, rebuilding efforts created an increased demand for slate.
 Hendreddu and Gartheinog quarries were reopened in 1920 by the National Welsh Slate Quarries Co. and the Standard Housing Company, respectively.
-Both companies were founded by English entrepreneurs, and although they were promoted as independent companies, they were actually controlled by serial fraudster Roland Morgan, with his partner William Clayton Russon - father of Clayton Russon.
+Both companies were founded by English entrepreneurs, and although they were promoted as independent companies, they were actually controlled by serial fraudster Roland Morgan, with his partner William Clayton Russon, father of Clayton Russon.
 The companies failed in 1921 and 1922, with shareholders taking significant losses.
-Russon was declared bankrupt,. and Morgan was convicted of fraud.
+Russon was declared bankrupt, and Morgan was convicted of fraud.